CodeStream User Guide

 Use the navigation to the left to jump straight to any topic.
 Otherwise, read on to get started with CodeStream.

-Install CodeStream for VS Code, Visual Studio, JetBrains or Atom.
+Install CodeStream for VS Code, Visual Studio or JetBrains.
 The CodeStream pane should automatically appear in the sidebar for VS Code, or in a tool window at the right side for a JetBrains IDE or Visual Studio.
 Click on "Sign Up and Create a team" if you are the first person from your team to join CodeStream, or paste in your invitation code if you were invited to a team already on CodeStream.

 Whether you're trying to understand someone else's code or getting help with some code you just wrote, just select the code and ask your question.

 Select "Request Feedback" from the "+" menu at any time in the development cycle, whether it’s a quick look over some work in progress (even uncommitted code!) or a formal review of a completed effort.

 Teammates can review your changes right in their IDE, with no need to switch branches or set aside their own work.
 Learn more about feedback requests.